Additivity of higher rho invariants and nonrigidity of topological manifolds: Novikov rho invariant and strong Novikov conjecture

 We invert $2$ for the rest of this section.
 With some minor modifications, all discussions in this paper work equally well for the real case.
 Roughly speaking, whenever the imaginary number $i = \sqrt{-1}$ appears in a formula, we replace it by the matrix $\begin{psmallmatrix} 0 & 1 \\ -1 & 0 \end{psmallmatrix}$.
 More precisely, for a geometrically controlled Poincar\'{e} complex $(E, b, T)$, we consider the direct sum For the operator $S$ in Definition $\ref{def:sop}$, we define

 The same remark applies to various other formulas, such as the formula in line $\eqref{eq:htpy}$, where complex numbers are used.
 In the case of dimension $n= 0$ or $1$ mod $4$, this gives rise to a signature operator that is twice of the actual signature operator with real coefficients.
-Now taking product with $\mathbb R^2$ takes care of the case of dimension $n=2$ or $3$ mod $4$.
-The analogue of the diagram $\eqref{diag:surgery}$ for the real case involves extra factors of $2$ in front of various maps.
+Now taking product with $\mathbb R^2$ takes care of the case where the dimension $n=2$ or $3$ mod $4$.
+The analogue of the diagram $\eqref{diag:surgery}$ for the real case involves extra powers of $2$ in front of various maps.
 We will leave out the details.
-In any case, it is harmless to introduce these extra factors of $2$, since we have already inverted $2$.
+In any case, since we have already inverted $2$, we do not lose any information by introducing these extra powers of $2$.

 Recall that, after inverting $2$, the maps $\tau_1$ and $\tau_2$ in the following commutative diagram are split injective: